ITZA HOTEL OFFER

 King of the Maya Jungle.
 His natural territory used to cover this

 region but such is no longer the case.
-Yet, it is a
+It is a

-good thing you will encounter him in your nature walks in our
+good thing you will not encounter him in your nature walks at our

-So now, nature lovers can enjoy close contact with other Yucatan mammals
+Thus, nature lovers can enjoy close contact with other Yucatan

 Maya Jungle Reserve.
 In this

 article you will find brief info and photos of some wonderful animal

 residents protected in our property.
 We hope you will enjoy

 observing their beauty and the lushness of their environment and